maciakl/maciak.org/_tabletop/meccgdeckbuilder.md

 ### Legal

 <small>MECCG content is &copy; Iron Crown Enterprises.
-You may download the archive only with the owner's permission or if you have purchased the cards and have a legal right to use them by means of "fair use".</small>
+Use only if you have purchased the cards and have a legal right to use them.</small>